-Flavia Oliveira, the Brazilian cyclist who recently won a reduction in her suspension for doping, has filed suit against the supplement manufacturer who she says caused the doping violation.
+Flavia Oliveira, the Brazilian cyclist who recently won a sentence reduction in a doping case, has filed suit against the supplement manufacturer who she says caused the violation.

 Oliveira, who lives and races in the United States, was originally suspended for two years after testing positive for oxilofrine, an amphetamine class stimulant, at the Giro del Trentino Donne in July of 2009.
 Earlier this month, the International Court of Arbitration for Sport reduced her suspension to 18 months after finding that she had unintentionally ingested mythelsynephrine – the chemical equivalent of oxilofrine – while using a supplement marketed as Hyperdrive 3.0+.